16-Bit-Dog/olcPixelGameEngine-DX11/DX11_Extensions/DX11_Shaders_Plus/DX11_Shaders_Plus_Documentation.md

 - also, olc::WHITE means the tint color is nothing* something for who do not know

+- #define's for compiling less shaders are provided as an option to speed up initial-load-time and/or Video RAM

 - one more thing - either use ctrl+f to navigate, or use the .md heading navigator (to jump to headers of the markdown file)

 # Blend modes (for future refrence)